videosdk-live/videosdk-rtc-flutter-sdk-example/README.md

   - `api.dart` : It incldes all the API calls for create and validate meeting.

-  - `meeting_details.dart`: This widget allows user to enter the meetingId and name for the meeting.
+  - `joining_details.dart`: This widget allows user to enter the meetingId and name for the meeting.

   - If `Join Meeting` is clicked, it will show following: